jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 ```

-**2:** Prepare postgres
+**2: Prepare postgres**

- On a separate terminal, find out which virtual network it's running on with:
+ On a separate terminal, lets find out which virtual network it's running on with:

  ```
 docker network ls
 ```

+Make sure that you are running the containers for airflow services before running docker network ls

 It should print something like this: